 Pace the Peaks Home Page

-NEW - "LIVE" WEATHER from our new Davis Vantage Pro2 weather station!
+"LIVE" WEATHER from our Davis Vantage Pro2 weather station.
+(5 minute update)

-For a graphical display of the last 24 hours from our Davis Vantage Pro2 weather station click here .
+For a graphical display of data during the last 24 hours from our Davis Vantage Pro2 weather station click here .

 Our Weather Records for previous months and years.

 Weather Forecast from the Lake District National Park Weatherline available online.
-The Fell Conditions report has now stopped until 5th December.
+The Fell Conditions report has now stopped until Winter.

 Mountain Weather Information Service with 3 day forecasts for Lake District.
 Those for Scotland, Snowdonia and The Peak District are also available from the Home page

 Metcheck short and long term forecasts for Keswick and Portinscale